hlprmnky/ion-appsync-example/pages.md

 Even though Ions have slow cold starts, this will probably improve in future.
 On that basis, using Node.js for server pages that don't use Ion/Datomic is a good design for a fast UX.

+Also, when using the Solo Cloud, there will be downtime when deploying new Ions because there's only one node.
+Using a separate Lamdba to generate an html page allows your app to show html to the user while waiting for the cold starting node to respond.

 Why Shadow-CLJS?

 Shadow CLJS makes npm library use very simple.
 Since these pages use Node.js, it's a good fit.